UPPMAX/R-matlab-julia-HPC/docs/prereqs.rst

        - Cirrus (weather forecasts, located at SMHI)
        - We will be using Tetralith, which also has GPUs

+    - PSC has Dardel with AMD GPUs

     - Conda is recommended only for UPPMAX/LUNARC/NSC users

 .. warning::